John Fox (American football): Carolina Panthers

-On January 25, 2002, Fox was signed as the third head coach of the Carolina Panthers, whose previous coach George Seifert had led the team to a disastrous 1-15 record in 2001, including 15 consecutive losses to end the season.
+On January 25, 2002, Fox was signed as the third head coach of the Carolina Panthers, whose previous coach George Seifert had led the team to a disastrous 1–15 record in 2001, including 15 consecutive losses to end the season.
 Fox's first regular season game was a 10–7 victory over the Baltimore Ravens which ended the Panthers' 15-game losing streak dating to the previous season.
 Fox and the Panthers posted a 7–9 record for the 2002 season (his first with the team), demonstrating a drastic improvement over the previous season.

 In the 2003 season Fox led the Panthers to Super Bowl XXXVIII, losing 32–29 to the New England Patriots on a last-second field goal by Adam Vinatieri.
 Fox joined Vince Lombardi as the only other coach to inherit a team that had won only one game in the season prior, and then take that team to an NFL Championship game.
 Fox also took the Carolina Panthers to the NFC Championship game in the 2005 season, but they were defeated by the Seattle Seahawks.

 The 2006 season was disappointing for Fox and the Panthers, as a team that had Super Bowl aspirations finished 8-8 and out of the playoffs.

-The 2007 season saw the team finish with a record of 7–9, before finishing with a 12–4 record in the 2008 season, again heading to the playoffs in which they were beaten by the Arizona Cardinals.
+The 2007 season saw the team finish with a record of 7–9, before finishing with a 12–4 record in the 2008 season.
+It was tied for the best record in franchise history and earned them a #2 seed with a Divisional Round game at home.
+They were then upset by the #4 seed Arizona Cardinals, who went on the Super Bowl weeks later.

 The 2009 season was disappointing to Fox and the Panthers much like 2006.
 The Panthers finished the season 8-8 and in third place in the NFC South division, missing the playoffs again.

 The 2010 season saw the Panthers finish last in the league, at 2–14.
 As of this time, Fox was one of only two coaches, and the only one as a head coach, still working on the NFL sidelines that was once a member of former Pittsburgh Steelers head coach Chuck Noll's coaching staff, the other being Minnesota Vikings wide receivers coach George Stewart.
 Tom Moore, currently an offensive consultant for the Tampa Bay Buccaneers, is still active in the league but works from home.

 On December 31, 2010, Carolina Panthers owner Jerry Richardson announced that he would not be renewing Fox's contract at the conclusion of the 2010 season.